TABLE OF CONTENTS

 A 2015 study published in Natural Product Communications studied the effect of CBD, CBG, CBDV, THCV, and CBC on an animal model’s bladder contractility.
 Researchers discovered that CBG and THCV could reduce bladder contractions.
 CBD and CBDV also reduced bladder contractions, but not as effectively as CBG and THCV.

 For now, there aren’t that many growers and retailers that offer CBG-forward cannabis products, but many companies are actively filing patents for new CBG-infused solutions.
 CBG remains a neglected byproduct of a successful harvest.
 Most cannabis and hemp growers aren’t harvesting their plants early when the demand is in THC and CBD-rich buds.

 As more research trickles in on the efficacy of CBG and other minor cannabinoids on medical conditions, consumers will use a wide range of cannabinoids in varying ratios.
 Although CBG may not be the most popular cannabinoid around, studies suggest that it could be even more beneficial in certain situations than other major cannabinoids.

 Ready to get started with a new 420 job?
 Looking to get in the cannabis industry?
-Learn all facets of the marijuana business with online cannabis training from the leading cannabis college, Cannabis Training University.
-The world's leading cannabis training school, with classes for all levels of learners.
+Learn all facets of the marijuana industry with online cannabis training from the leading cannabis college, Cannabis Training University.
+With classes for all levels of learners from Marijuana 101 to Master of Marijuana Program.
 Anyone 18 and over can enroll from anywhere in the world.
 Learn at your own pace, on any device, even cell phones!
 Sign up today at the weed school online.